 In the 2004 Transformers Armada game by Atari (Good luck finding it), the boss of Level One is a "Heavy Unit" wielding dual energy blasters, homing missiles, and a mean Shockwave Stomp.
-Oh, and you fight him in relatively close quarters (with some terrain for cover), too.
+And you fight him in relatively close quarters (with some terrain for cover), too.
 He becomes a standard Giant Mook no later than than level two, when the game reveals its true Nintendo Hard colors: They can survive one or two Boom Headshots from your Sniper Rifle (depending on your aim), and are frequently stationed out in wide open areas where they are free to launch their homing missiles at you from really long range.
-And that's not counting that nearby reinforcements will wonder what they're shooting at and start searching for you themselves.
+And nearby reinforcements will wonder what they're shooting at and start searching for you themselves.
 Fun game though.

 Hunters in Prototype, although they don't degrade by a lot until much later in the game.
 It isn't that they get weaker, it's that your character grows in power a lot.
 Fighting them is still very tricky, until you get the hunter dirtnap ability (which lets you chokeslam them).
 Once you get the blade power, however, they fall in one hit.

 MDK 2.
 You beat and destroy a Minecrawler Pilot as the very first boss of this game.
 Level 7?
 You end up fighting at least five as "regular" enemies.